 When you're looking for downtown living space, you'll find that you have a lot of options - apartments, condos, lofts, townhouses, stacked townhouses, and so on.
 Pretty much the only thing you won't find is a detached home.
 For that you'll have to look on the multiple listings service or MLS.
 Sometimes the difference between these types of unit is not always clear.
 How does a stacked townhouse differ from a regular one, for example?
 This article should clear up some of your questions.

-Regular townhouses really aren't that different from detached homes for sale except for the fact that their exterior side walls are attached to the homes on either side, maximizing the use of lot space.
+Regular townhouses really aren't that different from detached homes except for the fact that their exterior side walls are attached to the homes on either side, maximizing the use of lot space.
 Townhouses have their own exterior exits and are usually two storeys with the units being divided vertically rather than horizontally by floor as condos are.
+DecksNStuff can even build you a deck off the back door where you can enjoy a bbq just like you would in a detached home.
 Stacked townhouses are sort of caught between these two concepts - multi level condo units with private exterior access.

 In a stacked townhouse, there are two units, one on top of the other.
 Some townhouses that are stacked usually have one unit on the basement/ground floor and another that takes up the rest of the floors (usually two or three).
 Each of the units has its own exterior entrance, either from a street or a courtyard in the center of the complex.
 Both the upper and lower units are referred to as stacked townhouses though there's not usually any difference between the lower unit and a condo.